skip to Main Content

 Chapter 13 to 7 conversions

 Many New York residents who are struggling with debt file for Chapter 13 bankruptcy.
-This plan allows people to keep major assets, such as their cars and homes, while repaying creditors over a period of 3 to 5 years.
-In some cases however, circumstances change and a debtor may decide that it is best to convert their bankruptcy to a Chapter 7.
+This plan allows people to keep major assets, such as their cars and homes while repaying creditors over a period of 3 to 5 years.
+In some cases, however, circumstances change and a debtor may decide that it is best to convert their bankruptcy from Chapter 13 to 7.

 A Chapter 7 bankruptcy differs from a Chapter 13 in that there is no repayment plan.
 Instead, an individual’s assets are liquidated and creditors are compensated from those funds.
 At that point, most of the remaining unsecured debts are discharged.
 This process often takes a few months to complete.
 Because a Chapter 13 plan takes so much longer, it is not unusual for a debtor’s circumstances to change, making it impossible to continue with the repayment plan.
 At that point, the debtor may consider converting the bankruptcy to Chapter 7.